Federal Perkins Loan

 Federal law requires that every student who has obtained a Federal Perkins Loan through Philadelphia University must have the opportunity for an exit interview before leaving the University.
 During this brief meeting, a representative of the financial aid office will explain provisions for loan repayment and privileges for deferment of payment to the student borrower.
 The Financial Aid Office will contact the borrowers prior to their anticipated graduation dates to remind them of the necessity for an exit interview.
 However, each student is responsible for scheduling the interview even if he or she withdraws from the University at any time prior to graduation.
 Perkins exit interviews can be completed at www.mappingyourfuture.org

-FEDERAL DIRECT STAFFORD LOAN: Loans are available to students enrolled for at least six credit hours per semester.
+Loans are available to students enrolled for at least six credit hours per semester.
 You may borrow up to $3,500 per academic year for the freshman year, $4,500 for the sophomore year and $5,500 per academic year for the junior and senior years.
 The total amount outstanding that you may borrow for undergraduate study is $23,000.
-The annual interest beginning July 1, 2012 is 3.4%.
+The annual interest beginning July 1, 2014 is 4.66%.
 The government will pay this interest until six months after you have terminated your studies, or dropped below half-time status, at which time you must begin repayment of the principal and interest.
 The interest paid towards your Stafford Loan may be deductible from the taxpayer's income.

 Under current regulations, all applicants must pass a “needs test” to qualify for this loan.
 A Free Application for Federal Student Aid must be filed prior to certification of a loan application by the school.
 You must maintain satisfactory progress to renew your loan.